vPumpking/CipherMe/README.md

 Python3 GUI based encryption tool.
 ----------------------------------

-Requested by French CNED 2023 NSI 1ERE (NI16) class, written by Martin LOUVEL; CC-0 CREATIVE COMMONS, Free usage allowed for any purpose with citation of original author.
+Written by Martin LOUVEL; CC-0 CREATIVE COMMONS, Free usage allowed for any purpose with citation of original author.

 Installation
 ------------